-Where the quasi-gambling activity is considered a 'lottery' under Norwegian law, it is subject to the same restrictions as all other forms of gambling.
+If the quasi-gambling activity is considered a 'gambling scheme' under Norwegian law, it is subject to the same restrictions as all other forms of gambling.

 LITIGATION

 Recent cases

 What, if any, significant litigation involving the gambling or quasi-gambling sectors has your jurisdiction seen in recent years?